FreeCAD/website/content/dev/technical/release-packages/index.en.md

 ## Windows Installer

-The main entry point to build a Windows installer is within the FreeCAD sources, at https://github.com/FreeCAD/FreeCAD/tree/master/src/WindowsInstaller .
+The main entry point to build a Windows installer is within the FreeCAD sources.
 To build the installer:

 ### Creating a Windows installer for FreeCAD

 These are instructions for building an NSIS-based installer for FreeCAD.
-They were designed for FreeCAD 0.21 and later, and presume that you have cloned a copy of FreeCAD's source code, and therefore have the directory *src/WindowsInstaller*.
+They were designed for FreeCAD 0.21 and later, and presume that you have cloned a copy of FreeCAD's source code.

 #### Install NSIS
 To set up your system for building an NSIS installer: